Enriched functional limit theorems for dynamical systems: Enriched functional limit theorems for non-uniformly hyperbolic dynamics

 Endowed with this metric $E$ is separable but not complete.
 Alternatively, we can define the stronger metric, called uniform metric given by

 When endowed with the metric $m_E^*$, the space $E$ is complete but not separable.
 We refer to \cite{W02} for further details about $E$ and its properties.

 The space $E$ only records the maximal oscillations when information collapses into a jump in the limit.
 In order to keep a closer track of the fluctuations during the excursions, Whitt introduced the space $F$, in \cite[Section~15.6]{W02}, which corresponds to the set of equivalence classes of the set of all the parametric representations of the graphs $\Gamma_{\hat x}$ of elements $\hat x$ of $E$, by setting that two parametrisations (continuous functions from $[0,1]$ into $\Gamma_{\hat x}$) $(r_1,u_1)$ and $(r_2,u_2)$ are equivalent if there exist continuous nondecreasing onto functions $\lambda_1,\lambda_2:[0, 1]\to [0, 1]$ such that $(r_1,u_1)\circ\lambda_1=(r_2,u_2)\circ\lambda_2$.
 This means that, in particular, the two functions $u_1,u_2$ in the two equivalent parametric representations of $\Gamma_{\hat x}$ visit all the points of $\Gamma_{\hat x}$ in each $I(s)$ the same number of times and in the same order.
 However, note that $F$ still misses some fluctuations such as intermediate jumps in the same direction which give rise to a big jump in the limit.
+In $F$, for example, we do not distinguish between a big jump or a collection of smaller jumps which aggregate to perform an excursion with the same big jump, in the limit.
+See the excursions given in \eqref{eq:excursions-F-F'} and the discussion that follows it.